JAlcocerT/Linux/content/docs/Debian/content_creation.md

 Probably the simplest will be **KDEnlive**.

-> Ive been using KDenLive and describe it on [this post](https://jalcocert.github.io/JAlcocerT/dji-oa5pro-firmware-updates/)
+> Ive been using KDenLive and describe it on [this post](https://jalcocert.github.io/JAlcocerT/dji-oa5pro-firmware-updates/), looking for a better [video flow](https://jalcocert.github.io/JAlcocerT/my-action-cam-video-workflow/)!

+You can also try with shotcut!

-But here you have few options.
+Here you have few options:

 <!--
 https://www.youtube.com/watch?v=EHnAV6fObGI -->